top of page

 Elaine (Fildes) Bryans

 During a conversation with a senior neighbour in the west end of Kingston, it was learned that she had been a KTC president in the 1950s and had coached John McFarlane when he was a junior.
 Commenting on her own playing ability, Elaine Bryans (née Fildes) said that she was a “pretty good tennis player in her day.”
 Another neighbour said afterwards that she had been more than good - she had been national champion!
-Following up with Elaine, it was learned that she was the No.1 ranked female tennis player in Canada in 1947 and the No.2 ranked singles player in both 1949 and 1950, competing in what was then known as the Canadian Championships and is now the Rogers Cup.
+Following up with Elaine, it was learned that she was the No.1 ranked female tennis player in Canada in 1947 and the No.2 ranked singles player in both 1949 and 1950, competing in what was then known as the Canadian Championships and is now the National Bank Open.

 Elaine, who also teamed-up with Patricia Macken to become the top-ranked women's doubles team in the country, qualified for the U.S. national championships three straight years beginning in 1947.
 Elaine came to Kingston from Montreal in 1951 as a Queen’s PhysEd instructor and coached the university’s tennis teams.
 She was inducted as an athlete into the McGill Hall of Fame in 2006.